Quicknotes | june 2017

 For more information, visit southernunion.com/55convention.

-Public Relations Students Provide Professional Help to Nonprofits
+Students Provide Help to Nonprofits

 This spring, student teams followed a four-step process to create campaigns for local nonprofits, including the United Way of Chattanooga, Chattanooga Unite Veterans Resource Center, Welcome Home of Chattanooga, and Family Promise of Greater Chattanooga.
 Each team researched their nonprofit, set measurable goals, and then created packets of information and useful promotional materials catered to the nonprofit’s needs.
 If the local organizations choose to implement the student campaigns, the results can be measured against objectives provided by the teams.